XinJingHao/Sparrow-V0/README.md

 #### Truncation:
 The episode would be truncated if one of these situations happens:
 - the episode steps exceed 2000
-- the robot rotates more than 1.5 times in place (to prevent the robot from generating low quality data)
+- the robot rotates more than 1.5 times in place (to prevent the robot from generating low-quality data)

 ### Improving the generalization ability:
-In this section, we will introduce four tips incorporated in Sparrow that could improve the generalization ability of the trained model.
+In this section, we will introduce four tips incorporated into Sparrow that could improve the generalization ability of the trained model.

 #### Random maps:
 To prevent the robot from overfitting in one specific map, we have prepared 16 different training maps in `SparrowV0/envs/train_maps`.
 While training, these maps will swap automatically according to the `self.swap_ferq` in `sparrow_v0.py`.
 This mechanism can be disabled by setting `evaluator_mode=True`.
 In this case, you have to designate the map you would like to use by passing the absolute address of the map to `eval_map`.

 #### Random obstacles:
-You might have noticed that the `SparrowV0/envs/train_maps/map0.png` contains no obstacle, so we will generate some random obstacles when using this map.
+You might have noticed that the `SparrowV0/envs/train_maps/map0.png` contains no obstacles, so we will generate some random obstacles when using this map.
 For more details, please check the `self._generate_obstacle()`  in `sparrow_v0.py`.
 These random obstacles could constitute a more diverse state space so as to boost the generalization ability.

 #### Random initialization:
 The initial place of the robot could be randomized so that more state space could be explored.
-To this end, the robot will be randomly initialized according to the map related files in `SparrowV0/envs/train_maps_startpoints`.
+To this end, the robot will be randomly initialized according to the map-related files in `SparrowV0/envs/train_maps_startpoints`.
 We have already prepared them for you!
 But you can also customize your own random initialization files using `SparrowV0/envs/generate_startpoints.py`:
-- open `generate_startpoints.py` and set the map you are going to working on at `main(map_name='map1')`
+- open `generate_startpoints.py` and set the map you are going to work on at `main(map_name='map1')`
 - run `generate_startpoints.py` and use the left mouse button to designate random initialization points
 - press the `Esc` button to save these points, which would be saved in `SparrowV0/envs/train_maps_startpoints` with the same name as the map in `.npy` format.

 #### Domain randomization:
-[Domain randomization](https://arxiv.org/pdf/1703.06907.pdf%60) has been proven to be an effective method for generalizing model trained in simulation to the real world, and has been elegantly incorporated in Sparrow, taking full advantage of its vectorizable feature.
+[Domain randomization](https://arxiv.org/pdf/1703.06907.pdf%60) has been proven to be an effective method for generalizing the model trained in simulation to the real world and has been elegantly incorporated in Sparrow, taking full advantage of its vectorizable feature.
 You can enable Domain randomization by creating vectorized Sparrow and set `colorful` and `state_noise` to be True, and the simulation parameters (control interval, control delay, max linear velocity, max angular velocity, inertia, friction, sensor noise, magnitude of noise, maps) would be randomly generated in each copy of the vectorized Sparrow environment.

 ### Simulation Speed:
 If `render_mode=None` or `render_mode="rgb_array"`, Sparrow would run at its maximum simulation speed (depending on the hardware).
 However, if `render_mode="human"`, there would be three options regarding the simulation speed: